Social Care Funding - Direct Payments

 If you already get services, ask your local authority about direct payments.

-The following link will let you enter details of where you live and then take you to your local authority website where you can find out more and/or apply online.
+The Government’s page on applying for direct payments will let you enter details of where you live and then take you to your local authority website where you can find out more and/or apply online.

 If you receive direct payments you will need to keep records to account for the money you spend.
 Your local authority will tell you what information you'll be expected to provide: such as timesheets signed by personal assistants, or receipts for services from agencies as it will have to satisfy itself that the needs for which it is giving you direct payments are being met.
 The local authority should tell you how they will go about this and may involve a visit to your home.